Baojun Yunduo: Powertrain

-Markets

-India
+Rebadged model

+MG Windsor EV

 The Yunduo was unveiled in India on 11 September 2024 as the MG Windsor EV.
 It is available in three trim variants: Excite, Exclusive and Essence; all variants use a 38 kW battery pack with a claimed range of 331 km.

 On 6 May 2025, the MG Windsor Pro was added with new upgrades, featuring a 52.9 kW battery pack, ADAS Level-2, Powered Tailgate new alloy wheels and new colours; Aurora Silver, Celadon Blue and Glaze Red.

 Windsor has been hailed as the best selling EV car in India for the past one year.

-Indonesia
+Wuling Cloud EV

 The Yunduo is sold in Indonesia as the Wuling Cloud EV, which was introduced at the 31st Indonesia International Motor Show on 15 February 2024.
 It went on sale on 15 May 2024 in a sole unnamed variant using the 50.6 kWh battery pack.
 In February 2025, the Cloud EV line-up was updated to include a new entry-level Lite variant and the sole unnamed variant became the Pro.
 The 2025 model received the more common CCS2 and Type 2 charging plugs to replace the previous GB/T charging plugs.

+In August 2026, an entry level variant called the SE was added, using the 38 kWh battery pack.